Old Stone Herbalism

 about me

 My name is Emily.
-I live in Vermont and one of my greatest joys is wandering through our forests, meadows, roadsides and marshes, meeting and getting to know the plants around us.
-I formally studied plant medicine at the Vermont Center for Integrative Herbalism, completing their Clinical Herbalist training program.
+One of my greatest joys is wandering through our forests, meadows, roadsides and marshes, meeting and getting to know the plants around us.
 I believe that being in relationship with plants is healing to both our bodies and spirits -- it's a part of humanity as old as time.

 consultations